chopralab/CLAW/readme.md

 ## R Code (main_code.R)

-The `main_code.R` file contains R scripts for lipid data analysis and visualization.
+The `edgeR.R` file contains R scripts for lipid data analysis and visualization.
 The code is organized into the following sections:

 1. Libraries and Initial Setup: The code loads required R libraries and sets up the working directory.